 1. THE FEDERAL TRANSIT ADMINISTRATION (FTA).
-FTA is one of ten modal administrations within the U.S. Department of Transportation (DOT) and is headed by an Administrator who is appointed by the President of the United States.
-FTA administers its programs and carries out its other activities through its headquarters office in Washington, DC, ten regional offices, and five metropolitan offices that assist public transportation agencies in all 50 States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, Northern Mariana Islands, American Samoa, and in federally recognized Indian tribal areas.
+FTA is one of 10 operating administrations within the U.S. Department of Transportation (USDOT).
+Headed by an administrator appointed by the President of the United States, FTA functions through a Headquarters Office in Washington, DC, 10 Regional Offices, and several Metropolitan Offices that assist transit agencies in all 50 States; the District of Columbia; Puerto Rico; the U.S. Virgin Islands; Guam; Northern Mariana Islands; American Samoa; and federally recognized Indian tribes.